nielspeter/aish/README.md

 AIsh is an experiment born from curiosity and a vision for the future.
 It’s a playful step toward a world where developers have tireless, adaptive assistants to tackle the tedious parts of coding while leaving the creative and strategic work to us.

 So, if you’re ready to explore and experiment, clone the repo, fire up Docker, and see where this journey takes you.

+## The Importance of a Well-Defined System Prompt
+The system prompt is fundamental to shaping the behavior of the LLM, ensuring its outputs align with expectations.
+Serving as the AI's "operating manual," it directs the model to respond in a structured and predictable manner.
+Even slight changes to the prompt can have significant consequences, causing the model to behave differently.
+Therefore, crafting the right prompt is a delicate task.

+AIsh operates within a strict JSON schema, enabling clear reasoning, concise conclusions, and precise command execution.
+This structure is essential for seamlessly integrating AI-driven automation into a shell environment.
+Since not all LLMs inherently adhere to such structured outputs, the system prompt enforces this consistency, ensuring reliability and accuracy.

+Developers are encouraged to experiment with the system prompt to achieve the best results for their specific use cases.
+Iterating on the prompt, testing different phrasing, and refining its structure can help tailor the model's behavior to better align with the desired outcomes.

 ## Shell Interface